elliottlin5470/CS4782-Final-Project/README.md

 ## 7. Conclusion

 LoRA reproduces well on a single-GPU setup with a smaller compute budget than the paper used.
 The most informative finding for us was the $\alpha/r$ interaction.
 The paper treats $\alpha$ as a fixed-and-forget convenience knob set equal to $r$, but our sweep shows the ratio actively determines whether training succeeds at low rank.
-This suggests the practical question "what rank should I use?" is inseparable from "what $\alpha$ should I use?" — and that defaulting to $\alpha = r$, or any rule that keeps $\alpha/r \leq 2$, is more important than the paper's framing implies.
+This suggests the practical question "what rank should I use?" is inseparable from "what $\alpha$ should I use?", and that defaulting to $\alpha = r$, or any rule that keeps $\alpha/r \leq 2$, is more important than the paper's framing implies.

 ## 8. References